 “My days as a dungeon master as a kid, and later as a graphic designer, both helped in preparing me for this industry, but I still had a lot to learn,” says Donahue, who got his start in computer-aided drafting and graphic design before going back to school to learn game design.
 He has worked at such gaming companies as Activision and Epic Games and is the founder of the Game Design Network, a searchable network of game designers of all skill sets for hire.
-He will be teaching the program’s inaugural Introduction to Game Design course, which will provide an overview of the game design industry, including the different studios and roles in the field, as well as current and emerging technologies.
-In the course, students will practice developing and pitching their game design ideas in writing and verbally.
+He teaches the program’s Introduction to Game Design course, which provides an overview of the game design industry, including the different studios and roles in the field, as well as current and emerging technologies.
+In the course, students practice developing and pitching their game design ideas in writing and verbally.

-Mascia will be teaching the Game Development: Teams course—which can be taken concurrently with Introduction to Game Design—where students will work in groups to create games in a way that approximates the game design studio environment.
+Mascia teaches the Game Development: Teams course, where students work in groups to create games in a way that approximates the game design studio environment.
 Mascia started in graphic design at Martha Stewart before teaching himself how to code, eventually starting Goodnight Games, a development studio based in New York.
 “I came from a graphic design and fine art background,” he says.
 “It helped in the art and design of making the games.
 Coding was the only other thing I really needed to learn.
 Now I do everything from project management, marketing, coding, and designing.”

-The curriculum’s focus centers on game level design, where students will build their own games that are driven by a concept across levels, pacing, and overall design.
+The curriculum’s focus centers on game level design, where students build their own games that are driven by a concept across levels, pacing, and overall design.
 While they’ll be introduced to a variety of software and tools, projects will be made using Unreal Engine, a powerful game development software package that also is used in the automotive, entertainment, architecture, and even medical industries.
-Currently, the two launch courses will be offered in a virtual learning environment this Fall, and additional classes will be added to the program starting next Spring.
+The program now includes a total of eight courses, covering the topics of scripting, storytelling, 3D modeling, and production.

 “I believe we have designed this curriculum to cater to anyone with a deep interest in game development, regardless of whether they have had any previous experience,” says Donahue.
 “For those with some experience already, it offers a way to build upon what they already know, set in a framework where they can learn about the other aspects of development and how they all fit together to create the complex productions, with hundreds of team members, like we have today.”